lywgit/webflyx/README.md

     N: add advert.md
 ```

-The commit withg hash: 88199bea8726c746e7097a4d8d7bc4824586f975 has a commit message of "N: add advert.md"
+The commit with hash `88199bea8726c746e7097a4d8d7bc4824586f975` has a commit message of "N: add advert.md".

 ### Inspecting .git/

-The hidden directory .git stores all the data.
-List a few below
+The hidden directory `.git` stores all the data.
+A few examples:

 ```
 .git/
   - config
   - HEAD
   - objects
-    - tree: git's way of storing a directory
+    - tree: Git's way of storing a directory
-    - blob: git's way of storing a file
+    - blob: Git's way of storing a file
   - refs
   - ...
 ```

-`.git/config` is just a human readable text file
+`.git/config` is just a human-readable text file

 ```
 % cat .git/config